 Selling and Marketing Costs - Food for Displays, Tastings, Cooking Demonstrations Unallowable for purchasing food for displays, tasting, and cooking demonstrations except for projects that have a programmatic purpose and are authorized either in the approved application or with prior written approval.
-Allowable where the specific cost is considered to meet the programmatic purpose of the sponsored program and is authorized in the approved budget or with prior written approval. program and is authorized in the approved budget or with prior written approval.
+Allowable where the specific cost is considered to meet the programmatic purpose of the sponsored program and is authorized in the approved budget or with prior written approval.
 Selling and Marketing Costs - General Marketing Costs Unallowable for costs designed solely to promote the image of an organization, general logo, or general brand.
 Allowable for costs designed to promote products that align with the purpose of the grant program and Selling and Marketing Costs - Sponsorships Unallowable for costs associated with sponsorships.
 A sponsorship is a form of advertising in which an organization uses grant funds to have its name and/or logo associated with certain events and where the organization does not necessarily know how the funds associated with sponsorship costs will be used.
 These costs also benefit only the organization offering funding, limiting the beneficiaries to the sponsor organization.
 Selling and Marketing Costs - Use of Meeting Rooms, Space, Exhibits that do not Align with Grant Program Purpose Unallowable for costs associated with trade show attendance/displays, meeting room reservations, and/or any other displays, demonstrations, exhibits, or rental of space unless the activities specifically align with the purpose of the grant program.
 See Conferences for more information.
-Supplies and Materials, Including Costs of Computing Devices net cost under any recognized method of pricing inventory withdrawals, consistently applied.
-Incoming transportation charges are a proper part of materials and supplies costs.
-Only materials and supplies actually used for the performance of a Federal award may be charged as direct costs.
-A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the recipient for financial statement purposes or \$5,000, regardless of the length of its useful life.
+Supplies and Materials, Including Costs of Computing Devices Federal award.
+Purchased materials and supplies must be charged at their actual prices, net of A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the recipient for financial statement purposes or \$5,000, regardless of the length of its useful life.
 In the specific case of computing devices, charging as direct cost is allowable for devices that are essential and allocable, but not solely dedicated, to the performance of a Federal award.
 Where Federally-donated or furnished materials are used in performing the Federal award, such materials will be used without charge.
 Training Allowable when the training is required to meet the objectives of the project or program.